CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 Creating the Boards

-After pasting an ID label and perhaps a Camera set-up label, I draw a place setting for the panel below the labels using a format template.
-Later I create the panels separately, cut them to size and paste them on their proper place setting.
-After I render a panel, I cut them to size and paste them accordingly on the board.
-I create panels on different colour papers to represent day, night, and interior, exterior and so on.
+After pasting an ID label and perhaps a Camera set-up label, I draw the outline of a panel under the labels using my format template.
+I repeat the process until the entire board is ready for the next step.
+The only thing missing on the board are the individual panels.
+Next I draw/paint each corresponding panels, cut them to size (again using my template) and paste them on their proper place setting on the board.
+Once the all the empty spaces filled with finished panels, I'm ready to begin another board.
+Note that I create panels on different colour papers to represent day, night, and interior, exterior and so on.
 For example: I use blue for night exterior shots, red for dark or mood interiors, black for shots in total darkness, white or green for interiors with strong lights, and yellow or pink for daytime exterior shots.
 Again, my colour choices are entirely personal.
 I also like the fact that this gets rid of a blank white space and a colour background adds "atmosphere" to a panel which would be lacking if it were to simply work on white.
 But in addition to using colour to identify the time and place setting of a scene, I use colour backgrounds for a more artistic reason.

 I'm a professional painter; I paint my panels.
 I know that lines do not exist in the real world -we do not look like line drawings!
 Instead we distinguish forms by the way natural or artificial light reflects on them.
 This is the way our minds work, this is how film makers visualise films, and this is how I see things.
 So to be able to "paint with light" in my renderings I use colour backgrounds which allow me to use white colour ink as my strongest light while modelling forms through variations of grey (by adding black ink to white).
 The result is a more photographic, three-dimensional rendering.
 Since I'm a painter rather than a drawer, I can get away with it without much effort.
 But the resulting panel is also loaded with valuable information for the director of photography and lighting technician since they can see the lighting effect I want to achieve in a shot.

 Another thing I do differently than most artists is that I do not add arrows to indicate camera movements as many other artists do.
 I like my panels to look like stills from a movie.
-So instead of using directional arrows in certain shots, I simply write down descriptions, indtructions or relevant information about the shot and paste it on to the boards below the panel.
+So instead of using directional arrows in certain shots, using a fine point marker I simply write down descriptions, instructions or relevant information about the shot and then paste the note to the boards below the panel.
 I also cut and paste dialogue lines when required.
-I also take shortcuts to avoid rendering the same shot.
-If a similar shot is repeated, like for example, a close up of a character, instead of drawing the same panel again, I simply label the shot and then I either make a note of the fact on the place setting or paste a blank panel.
-Later I fill the space with a printed copy of the panel (by scanning and then printing the original panel or by making a Xerox copy).
+Sometime I take shortcuts to avoid rendering the same shot.
+If a similar shot is repeated, like for example, a close up of a character, instead of drawing the same panel again, I simply leave the blank space on the board empty and later fill it with a printed copy of the panel (by scanning and then printing the original panel or by making a Xerox copy).
+This is what my finished boards look like:

 The next set of sample boards illustrate how some of the action-crowd sequences will play out (read this section of the screenplay by clicking Bad Blood in the "Writings" section of this website).
 We have at least four large action sequences in Bad Blood.
 These sequences combine great numbers of extras, in-camera effects, stunt work, mechanical effects, CGI work, and extensive choreography to achieve the desire illusion.
 Just about every department head will be involved in their planning.
 I would be almost impossible to accomplish this task without the use and aid of storyboards.
 The safety of cast and crew is a major concern when designing these elaborate "million dollar shot" sequences.